Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 ```

 An entry that names a `.repo` file or `/etc/dnf/dnf.conf` is not a version lock but an exclusion, which only shows up with `--check-excludes`.
 Those are removed by editing the `exclude` or `excludepkgs` line in the file the column names, not with `dnf versionlock`.

+An exclusion in `/etc/yum/repos.d` on a dnf 5 host, or in `/usr/share/dnf5/repos.d` on a dnf 4 host, is reported although that generation never reads the directory.
+Move it to `/etc/yum.repos.d`, which both of them read, or delete it.

 ## Credits, License